savmuv/gd-utils/readme.md

 Go to [Nodejs](https://nodejs.org/dist/v12.18.3/node-v12.18.3-x64.msi) and download the `msi` file and install it (Tick mark the Option saying Install Additional components)

+It is very important to  install the addtional components (of nodejs) as well for this tool to work

 🌠 Create a new Folder in Desktop and Name it as `Gd-utils`

 🌠 [Download this](https://github.com/roshanconnor123/gd-utils/archive/master.zip) and Extract it - copy all the contents to newly created `Gd-utils Folder` in your Desktop